LIKO-12/liko-12.github.io/docs/graphics/text-mode.md

 |----------:|--------|--------------|-------------------------------------------------------------------------------|
 |   colorId | number | active color | integer in range `[-1, 15]` where `-1` would indicate transparent background. |

-### delete the last character without doing a carriage return
+### Delete the last character without doing a carriage return

 By default, a carriage return is done when the start of line is reached.
 This disables that behaviour.